andrei-k/delete-files-by-name/README.md

 3. Enter a string.
 Filenames that contain that string will be deleted.

-4. Choose to either permanently delete files by pressing "y".
+4. Choose to permanently delete files by pressing "y".
+(Deleted filenames will be logged in a text file.)
 Pressing "n" will move files to a new folder.